-During the federal criminal process, examiners need to cope with uncertainties, especially when intepreting forensic evidence.
-Statistical thinking and computation are getting emphasized \cite{curran2009statistics}.
-In 2009, the National Research Council published a report titled \textit{Strengthening Forensic Science in the United States: A Path Forward} for the purpose of setting standards in forensic science, including statistical analysis \cite{national2009strengthening}.

 During the federal criminal process, examiners need to cope with several uncertainties, especially when interpreting forensic evidence.
 Statistics can help quantify and systematically reduce these uncertainties.
-In this paper we describe the important role played by statistics in forensic science. \autoref{sec: Evidence} introduces different types of evidence commonly used in court. \autoref{sec: The challenges of promoting statistics in court} discusses the obstacles faced by the use of statistics in court. \autoref{sec: Likelihood ratio framework} and \autoref{sec: Graphical models}, we present the likelihood ratio approach and graphical models, which are the two major statistical frameworks used in court.
+In this paper we describe the important role played by statistics in forensic science.
+In Section~\ref{sec: Evidence}, we describe different types of evidence commonly used in forensic investigations.
+In Section~\ref{sec: The challenges of promoting statistics in court}, we discuss the obstacles in the application of statistics in court.
+In Sections~\ref{sec: Likelihood ratio framework} and~\ref{sec: Graphical models}, we present the likelihood ratio approach and graphical models, which are the two major statistical frameworks used in court.
 Finally, in Section~\ref{sec: Conclusion} we provide some final remarks on the important role played by statistics in forensic science.